The best garden comes from the best soil. Here’s how to work on building soil for better crop yield and healthier plants in your vegetable garden.

 The best soil = the best garden.
 Really.
 The soil matters.
 Susan shares specifics about soil improvement and methods for building soil in interesting, easy to follow detail.

-This is a great resource for novice gardeners looking to build good soil, and even those of us who have been at it for awhile — I learned a thing or two!
+This is a great resource for novice gardeners looking to build organic soil, and even those of us who have been at it for awhile — I learned a thing or two!

 Want to know more about Susan’s book and how to build good soil?
 Head on over to her site to see more about the contents and to download some sample pages.